By Lisa Swanson, health and fitness coach

 The Cool Down: 5 Minutes

-It’s very easy to skip the cool down, but try not to.
+It’s very easy to skip the cooldown, but try not to.
 This is when you bring your heart rate back down and stretch out the muscles you just worked.
-Neglecting to cool down could lead to limited range of motion and decreased flexibility.
+Neglecting to cool down could lead to a limited range of motion and decreased flexibility.
 It’s also very relaxing and a great way to de-stress, lowering your cortisol levels

 A Few Tips On Stretching